smussenden/data-journalism-19-spring/sessions/05/05-Homework-Assigned/A-excel-assignment-3.md

 Then write up one of those findings as the top of a story, with a lede and one or two supporting sentences.

-Upload the text file, and your edited spreadsheet, to this [ELMS page](https://umd.instructure.com/courses/1251920/assignments/4732120).
+Upload the text file, and your edited spreadsheet, to the ELMS page linked above.

 -30-